National Academies of Sciences, Engineering, and Medicine

 WHO supports countries as they coordinate the efforts of multiple sectors of the government and partners – including bi- and multilaterals, funds and foundations, civil society organizations and private sector – to attain their health objectives and support their national health policies and strategies.

-The mission of the Center for the Study of Racism, Social Justice and Health is to promote health equity through rigorous research, innovative teaching, and community engagement.
+The mission of the Center for the Study of Racism, Social Justice & Health is to promote health equity through rigorous research, innovative teaching, and community engagement.